ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 }
 ```

-It's valid to add files to the Ent directory (not only in schema folder) since the Ent generate command only appends/changes Ent
+It's valid to add files to the Ent directory (not only in the schema folder) since the Ent `generate` command only appends/changes Ent
 generated files.